|University Location||Sydney, New South Wales|

 |International Places||approx 40 (140 total)|

-The Sydney School of Veterinary Science is the #1 vet school in Australia and 12th in the world (QS World University Rankings by Subject 2020: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.
+The Sydney School of Veterinary Science is the #1 vet school in Australia (QS World University Rankings by Subject 2021: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.

 The School of Veterinary Science has University Veterinary Teaching Hospitals in Sydney and Camden, where you will work with a team of specialist veterinarians in well-equipped, high-quality clinical environments involving a wide range of companion animals, farm animals, racing animals and exotic and native species.
 Referral and primary accession cases are seen at both sites, with the Camden site also providing veterinary services to farms in the region.